Corepany/toggl-progress-report-raycast-extension/README.md

 - [x] Add goals to local storage from detail page
 - [ ] Add active project with a icon on listing page
 - [ ] Add change log
+- [ ] Add tests
+- [ ] Starting Toggle timer of a project with blank task name from Raycast